musharrofshishir/python-practice/README.md

 # python-practice
-This repository is for me practising python
+This repository is for me practising python.

 Just uploaded some basic programming done with python.